 Revenue Recognition

-The Company recognizes revenue in accordance with U.S. GAAP, principally those required by the Software topic and Revenue Recognition subtopic of the FASB Codification and those prescribed by the SEC.
+The Company recognizes revenue in accordance with U.S. GAAP, the requirements of the Software topic and Revenue Recognition subtopic of the FASB Codification, and the requirements of the SEC.

 The Company's revenue is generated from two sources: